-In 2020, our values of Integrity, Respect, Curiosity, Courage and Unity tested our agility through a crisis.
+In 2020, our values of Integrity, Respect, Curiosity, Courage, and Unity tested our agility through a crisis.
 The pandemic proved to us that caring for the “whole” employee—professionally, physically, mentally, and emotionally—is key to improving productivity, innovation, and engagement.
 This past year taught us that digital wellness is critical to supporting both a healthy workforce and business.
 For instance, a recent Quartz study of employees around the world found that 92 percent of respondents who reported having access to “good” tech at work also reported that they have good productivity.

 Throughout the pandemic, our Human Resources (HR) team went to great lengths to ensure the health, safety and well-being of our employees and their families.
 Like many workforces, Citrix had to transition to a distributed location work model.
-HR provided our employees with a variety of tools, resources and training opportunities to enable effective off-premises work and help employees feel safe and supported during this stressful and unprecedented time.
+HR provided our employees with a variety of tools, resources, and training opportunities to enable effective off-premise work and help employees feel safe and supported during this stressful and unprecedented time.

 We believe that our commitment to employee well-being unlocks employee potential.
 In 2020, we focused on advancing well-being initiatives to give employees the “space to succeed” by helping them take control of their workday and, in turn, their personal and professional progress.

 To counter the anxiety and depression that many employees experienced due to the pandemic, we have integrated capabilities within our Citrix Workspace product that help employees better manage the pressures and complexities of the workday, so they can be and do their best.
-For example, Citrix Workspace helped us deliver a secure, reliable, and consistent experience that removes the noise and distractions from work, enabling employees to focus, innovate and create value.
+For example, Citrix Workspace helped us deliver a secure, reliable, and consistent experience that removes the noise and distractions from work, enabling employees to focus, innovate, and create value.
 Our employees experienced these benefits and helped us to further improve upon these solutions for our customers.

 Throughout the pandemic, we found creative and effective ways to support employees physically, emotionally, and financially—and discovered that happy, satisfied employees make for productive employees.
 And when circumstances compelled us to make changes to employee health and safety policies and protocols, we kept employees in the loop through consistent communication from management and leadership.